xemantic/shader-web-background/README.md

 prevent them from being loaded from a different domain ([explanation](https://webglfundamentals.org/webgl/lessons/webgl-cors-permission.html)).
 For local testing you might want to start local HTTP server.
-E.g.: `python -m http.server 8000` if it doesn't work on your latest ubuntu than run: ``
+E.g.: `python -m http.server 8000` if it doesn't work on your latest ubuntu than run `sudo apt install python-is-python3` first.

 See [texture: Blue Marble to Flat Earth mapping](demo/texture-blue-marble-to-flat-earth.html) demo